bait-lang/bait/docs/docs.md

 <!--
-Copyright (c) 2023-present Lukas Neubert and contributors (see AUTHORS.md).
+Copyright (c) 2023-present Lukas Neubert.
 This Documentation is subject to the terms of the Mozilla Public License 2.0.
 -->
 # Bait Documentation